University of Detroit Mercy

-The University of Detroit Mercy is a private Roman Catholic university in Detroit, Michigan.
+The University of Detroit Mercy is a private Catholic university in Detroit, Michigan, United States.
 It is sponsored by both the Society of Jesus (Jesuits) and the Sisters of Mercy.
 The university was founded in 1877 and is the largest Catholic university in Michigan.
-It has three campuses where it offers more than 100 academic degree programs.
+It has four campuses where it offers more than 100 academic degree programs.

 In athletics, the university sponsors 17 NCAA Division I sports for men and women.
 It is a member of the Horizon League.

 History

-University of Detroit Mercy's origin dates back to 1877 with the founding of "Detroit College," near Detroit's downtown, by the Society of Jesus, under the leadership of John Baptist Miège, S.J.
-The college became the University of Detroit in 1911, and in 1927 John P. McNichols, the then-president of the University of Detroit, established a second campus that ended up being known by its Spanish architecture and large elm trees.
+University of Detroit Mercy's origin dates back to 1877 with the founding of Detroit College near downtown Detroit by the Society of Jesus, under the leadership of John Baptist Miège.
+The college became the University of Detroit in 1911, and in 1927 John P. McNichols, the then-president, established a second campus.
 In 1941, the Sisters of Mercy opened Mercy College of Detroit.
-Both schools saw a great deal of success and developed many distinguished alumni.

-Notable alumni include political and business leaders such as U.S. senator Gary Peters and former Ford CEO Jim Padilla, both from the University of Detroit.
-In 1990, despite some opposition, these two institutions consolidated to become "University of Detroit Mercy."
-Since the merger, the university has produced the likes of actor Keegan-Michael Key and news anchor Allison Payne.
+In 1990, these two institutions consolidated to become University of Detroit Mercy.
 The school appointed Donald Taylor as its 26th president in July 2022.

 Colleges and campuses

-The University of Detroit Mercy comprises seven colleges and schools: